7 Powerful Design Tips for an International E-commerce Website

-Case in point: shoe sizes in North America usually range from 7-14 while in the UK and rest of Europe they are measured from 28-37.
+Case in point: shoe sizes in North America usually range from 7 to 14 while in the UK and the rest of Europe they are measured from 28-37.

 If you want your customers to understand what you're selling, you need to provide details that they understand.

-Also, if you are going to state prices in USD, have an onsite app that converts the money into the local currency or list both currencies.
+Also, if you are going to state prices in USD, have an onsite app that converts the money into the local currency or lists both currencies.